SteveMcKeon/VBallStatApp/README.md

 # VBallStatApp

 VBallStatApp is a volleyball match statistics tracking and analysis application.
-It provides tools for managing match data, analyzing video footage, and storing synchronized stats in a Supabase backend.
+It's BalltimeAI for those who don't want to spend an arm and a leg.
+It provides tools for managing match data, analyzing video footage, and storing synchronized stats across teams and games.

 ## Features